faranalytics/streams-logger/README.md

 # Streams Logger

-> This package is an ongoing experimental work.
+> This package is an experimental effort at developing a logging API that works on Node streams.

 Streams is a type-safe logger for TypeScript and Node projects.